 Julia Cope

-She received her B.S. and M.S. in Information Science from the University of Pittsburgh and worked as a data engineer and business analyst before joining Annenberg.
+Julia Cope is a PhD student at the Annenberg School for Communication at the University of Pennsylvania.
+She studies climate discourse, information communication technology use, natural disasters, and the political economy of climate change.
+She received her B.S. and M.S. in Information Science from the University of Pittsburgh and worked as a data scientist before joining Annenberg.

 Education